top of page

 Thanks for submitting!

-Marilyn Carino’s musical saga began in Brooklyn, NY in the form of Mudville, a duo that produced three critically-acclaimed post-trip-hop-electro-jazz albums.
-As the singing and songwriting half, Marilyn inflamed and stunned, praised as “Nina Simone coming back from the dead to front Morcheeba (Rhapsody)." her voice, “powerful to the point of bringing you to tears” (Straight No Chaser) and “smoldering” (The New Yorker); her music, “enchanting - a testament to the healing powers of rhythm” (Nylon); the songs about “troubled longings and bleak, surreal visions” and lyrics, “poetic, filled with imagery” (New York Times).
+Marilyn Carino’s musical saga began in 2003 in Brooklyn, NY in the form of Mudville, a band that produced three critically-acclaimed post-trip-hop-electro-jazz albums.
+As the singer and songwriter, Marilyn inflamed and stunned, praised as “Nina Simone coming back from the dead to front Morcheeba (Rhapsody)."

 bottom of page